-Lower your water heater temp to 120 degrees and you may save up to 10% on water heating costs.
+Lowering your water heater temperature to 120 degrees may save you up to 10% on water heating costs.
 In addition, repairing any leaky faucets, doing all laundry on cold settings, and making sure your showerhead is energy efficient can all have a noticeable impact on your utility bills.

 Ask for an energy audit.

 Utility providers may offer energy audits, which can be conducted for free or on a sliding scale.
-Energy audits allow you to assess any energy leaks and give customized advice and improvements, such as switching to Energy Star lightbulbs and updating appliances.
+Energy audits allow you to assess any energy leaks and give customized advice and improvements such as switching to Energy Star lightbulbs and updating appliances.